Name of Hungary

-"Iuhra", "the place of origin of Hungarians" (inde ungaroru origo) on Sigismund von Herberstein's map of AD 1549 of Moscovia, located east of the Ob River.

 Hungary, the name in English for the European country, is an exonym derived from the Medieval Latin Hungaria.
-The Latin name itself derives from the ethnonyms (H)ungarī, Ungrī, and Ugrī for the steppe people that conquered the land today known as Hungary in the 9th and 10th centuries.
-Medieval authors called the country Ungaria and later Hungaria, but the Hungarians even today call themselves Magyars and their homeland Magyarország (ország means country in Hungarian).
+The Latin name itself derives from the ethnonyms Hun, for the Huns who had settled in the land today known as Hungary prior to the Avars, and On-Ogur ("Ten Arrows" or "Ten Tribes" in Oghuric) for the Hungarian tribal federation that conquered the land in the 9th and 10th centuries.
+Medieval authors called the country Ungaria and later Hungaria, but the Hungarians call themselves Magyars and their country Magyarország (ország means country in Hungarian).
+They also refer to their country as Hungária, though far less commonly.

 Name of the Hungarians and Hungary

 Endonym of the ethnic group and country

 Primary sources use several names for the Magyars/Hungarians.
-However, their original historical endonym — the name they used to refer to themselves in the Early Middle Ages — is uncertain.
-In sources written in Arabic, the Magyars are denominated Madjfarīyah or Madjgharīyah, for example by Ahmad ibn Rustah; Badjghird or Bazkirda, such as by al-Mas’udi; Unkalī by al-Tartushi, for instance; and Turk, by sources like ibn Hayyan).
+However, their original historical endonym—the name they used to refer to themselves in the Early Middle Ages—is uncertain.
+In sources written in Arabic, the Magyars are denominated Madjfarīyah or Madjgharīyah, for example by Ahmad ibn Rustah; Badjghird or Bazkirda, such as by al-Mas’udi; Unkalī by al-Tartushi, for instance; and Turk, by sources like ibn Hayyan.
 One of the earliest written mentions of "Magyar" endonym is from 810.